backstage/backstage/plugins/kubernetes/api-report.md

   ): Promise<ObjectsByEntityResponse>;
 }

+// Warning: (ae-forgotten-export) The symbol "KubernetesContentProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "KubernetesContent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const KubernetesContent: ({
+  entity,
+}: KubernetesContentProps) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "KubernetesDrawerable" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "KubernetesDrawerProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "KubernetesDrawer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const KubernetesDrawer: <T extends KubernetesDrawerable>({
+  object,
+  renderObject,
+  kind,
+  buttonVariant,
+  expanded,
+  children,
+}: KubernetesDrawerProps<T>) => JSX.Element;

+// Warning: (ae-missing-release-tag) "KubernetesObjects" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface KubernetesObjects {
+  // (undocumented)
+  error: string | undefined;
+  // (undocumented)
+  kubernetesObjects: ObjectsByEntityResponse | undefined;
+}

 // Warning: (ae-missing-release-tag) "kubernetesPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)